tencent cloud

 db.xxxx.find({{ " itxxxId " : xxx, " alxxxId " : xxx }})

-Duplicate indexes caused by the leftmost match rule Among the { itxxxId:1, alxxxId:1 } and { itxxxId :1} indexes, { itxxxId :1} is a duplicate.
+Index duplication is caused by leftmost prefix matching.
+Among the two indexes, { itxxxId:1, alxxxId:1 } and { itxxxId :1}, { itxxxId :1} is the duplicate index.

 { "alxxxId" : 1, "parentItxxxId" : 1, "parentAlxxxId" : 1, "state" : 1 }